Middle Fork Salmon River in Idaho

 34

-Middle Fork Lodge, a private guest ranch with no services, but road access, on the right.
-A pack bridge crosses the river.
+Middle Fork Lodge, a private guest ranch with no public services, but road access.
+Flow is measured where a bridge crosses the river.

 35.5